-This is an in-person course, which means that there will be two 1 hour and 15 minutes meeting each week.
-Attendance is not graded, however, there will be in-person short individual or group guizzes at the end of each chapter.
+This is an in-person course, which means that there will be two 3 hours and 20 minutes meetings each week.
+Attendance is not graded, however, there will be in-person short individual or group quizzes at the end of each chapter.